 This time of year, more than any other, is when students in my class act out the most.
-For some it’s end-of-semester restlessness, but for others it is anxiety over the upcoming break.
+For some, it’s end-of-semester restlessness, but for others it is anxiety over the upcoming break.
 As teachers, we can pay close attention to behavior that is out of character and check in with those students individually.
 Have a conversation with that student who is more hyper than usual.
 Ask that student who keeps falling asleep how they’re really doing.
-Give those kids a chance to vent and then let them know you care about them.
-One of the best things teachers can do for their students during this season (and all other times of the year) is listen.
+Give those kids a chance to vent, and then let them know you care about them.
+One of the best things teachers can do for their students during this season (and all other times of the year) is to listen.

 Give students an opportunity to serve

 No matter what one’s circumstances are, everyone has the ability to serve others.
 And for most, the act of giving brings joy in return.
 How can your class serve together this holiday season?
 Could you perform acts of kindness for one another or write thank-you letters to military members stationed overseas?
 One of the best ways to participate in the holidays is through service, and teachers can orchestrate these opportunities for all of their students.

 Connect with students in little ways over the break

 Once you identify students who are dreading the holiday, write down their names and make a point to check in with them over the break.
-Shoot a quick email to them sometime during the week, letting them know that they are on your mind.
+Shoot a quick email sometime during the week to let them know that they are on your mind.
 Or better yet, go old school and mail them a beautiful holiday card.
 It does not have to be lengthy, just a personal message reminding them that they are important to you.
 The message that you care enough to connect with them during your time off will have more power than you know.

 Enjoy this season and all the festivities that come with it.
-Just keep in mind that you have many students who will not, and you, as their teacher, have a special opportunity to meet them where they are.
+Just keep in mind that many students may not.
+And you, as their teacher, have a special opportunity to let them know you care.